A New Book Coming in 2027

 • physical health patterns and medical comorbidities

-• experiences of medical dismissal within healthcare systems
+• experiences of dismissal within healthcare and mental health systems

-The goal is to help clinicians recognize autistic women more accurately and provide support that honors their nervous systems, strengths, and lived experiences.
+The goal is to help clinicians recognize autistic women more accurately and provide support that honors autistic nervous systems, lived experiences, strengths, and needs.

 Why This Work Matters

-Many autistic women move through life feeling misunderstood, dismissed, or told their struggles are anxiety, personality traits, or personal shortcomings.
+Many autistic women move through life feeling misunderstood, dismissed, or misread.
+Their struggles may be interpreted as anxiety, perfectionism, trauma, mood issues, personality traits, or personal shortcomings, while the underlying autistic pattern remains unrecognized.

-When clinicians understand the internal patterns of autistic experience, recognition becomes clearer and support becomes more meaningful.
+When clinicians understand the internal lived experience of autistic women, recognition becomes clearer and support becomes far more meaningful.

-Greater understanding helps autistic women feel seen, validated, and supported in ways that allow them to live with greater self-understanding and wellbeing.
+Greater understanding can reduce harm.
+It can help autistic women feel seen, validated, and supported in ways that foster self-understanding, more appropriate care, and a more sustainable life.

 Expected Release